![CDATA[ [if IE 9] ]]>

-All school policies must comply with state and federal laws that prohibit the use, sale, or delivery of alcohol to persons under 21 or of controlled substances to persons of any age, without a prescription.
+All school policies must comply with state and federal laws that prohibit the use, consumption, sale, or delivery of alcohol or tobacco to persons under 21 or of controlled substances (including cannabis and cannabis-containing products that could be physically or mentally impairing) to persons of any age, without a prescription.
 The policy should be clearly articulated in the parent/student handbook.
-The school should consult law enforcement agencies when an alcohol or controlled substance violation occurs or the school learns of a violation, with each case judged individually.
+The school should consult law enforcement agencies when an alcohol, tobacco, cannabis, cannabis-containing product that could be physically or mentally impairing, or other controlled substance violation occurs or the school learns of a violation, with each case judged individually.

-If students or their friends experience problems related to the use of alcohol or controlled substances, the students should be encouraged to seek help from a school counselor for themselves or their friends.
-School personnel should have access to public or private resource agencies for substance abuse rehabilitation so that they can offer help to students and parents/guardians.If a student is known to be dealing in controlled substances or providing alcohol on or off campus, or if a student is convicted in court for sale, possession, or use of controlled substances, the student may be
+If students or their friends experience problems related to the use of alcohol, tobacco, cannabis, cannabis-containing products that could be physically or mentally impairing, or other controlled substances, the students should be encouraged to seek help from a school counselor for themselves or their friends.
+School personnel should have access to public or private resource agencies for substance abuse rehabilitation so that they can offer help to students and parents/guardians.If a student is known to be dealing in controlled substances or providing alcohol, tobacco, cannabis or cannabis-containing products that could be physically or mentally impairing, on or off campus, or if a student is convicted in court for sale, possession, or use of controlled substances, the student may be

 asked to withdraw from the school or

 may be expelled.Procedures in the Case of Suspected Possession or UseIn cases where school administrators suspect a student's possession or use of alcohol, tobacco, cannabis, cannabis-containing products that could be physically or mentally impairing, vaping devices or other controlled substances on campus, school administrators should follow these procedures: